punkave/best-practices/README.md

 # <a name="collaboration">Collaborative Coding</a>
 ### <a name="collaboration--git">Git Workflow</a>

+  TODO: Locking down master

   Some basic rules to follow when developing on teams:

   * Anything in the master branch is deployable
-  * To work on something new, create a descriptively named branch off of master (ie: feature/new-oauth2-scopes)
+  * To work on something new, create a descriptively named branch off of master (ie: `feature/new-oauth2-scopes`)
   * Commit to that branch locally and regularly push your work to the same named branch on the server
   * When you need feedback or help, or you think the branch is ready for merging, open a pull request
   * After someone else has reviewed and signed off on the feature, you can merge it into master